pcriwtshah/Python-Skills/README.md

 # Python-Skills
-Skills from basic to advanced
+ This project is about Python skills from basics to adavnced.